-King’s Balance Hampi Sightseeing
+King’s Balance in Hampi – Legend, Architecture, Timings

 Significance of Maharaja’s Balance

 In all possibilities this balance was used to weigh the King against materials ranging from precious items like gold, silk, or grain, which were then distributed among the needy and deserving sections of society.
 This role of Kings of Vijayanagara kingdom reflect the empire’s commitment to justice, fairness, and the overall well-being of its subjects.
-It serves as a testament to the harmonious balance between power and humility that the kings of Hampi strived to maintain.

-Just compare their commitment to creating a prosperous and inclusive society to the role today’s politicians play.
-No wonder we call the past as glorious past!
 The balance is a symbol of the equilibrium between power and humility, justice and fairness, and material wealth and the welfare of society.

 When I last visited there was no enclosure for the structure.
 I touched the pillars trying to connect with history.
 I imagined this place to be a lively one.
 The exquisite craftsmanship that hasn’t withered off yet demonstrates the architectural skills and attention to detail prevalent during the Vijayanagara Empire.

 The approach path to King’s Balance is through a two storeyed pavilion, which must have been gateway or gopuram.
 This was the southern entrance to the town of Vitthalapura of Vijayanagara Kingdom, at the end of the Kampa Bhupa’s Path.
-It was under hot scorching sun we treaded towards the structure.
-There is no shade around.
-I was glad that I planned the winter vacation of my kids to visit Hampi.

 There is a general ticket to enter the Hampi Complex, but no special ticket is required to see the King’s Balance Hampi.